molily/testing-angular/testing-components.md

 Per default, Jasmine expects that your testing code is synchronous.
 The functions you pass to `it` but also `beforeEach`, `beforeAll`, `afterEach`, `afterAll` need to finish in a certain amount of time, also known as timeout.
 Jasmine also supports asynchronous specs.
 If you pass an `async` function, Jasmine waits for it to finish.

+## ComponentFixture and DebugElement

-Now we have built the scaffold for our test using the `TestBed`, we need to write the first spec. `createComponent` returns a fixture, an instance of `ComponentFixture`.
+`TestBed.createComponent(CounterComponent)` returns a fixture, an instance of `ComponentFixture`.
 What is the fixture and what does it provide?

-## ComponentFixture and DebugElement

 The term fixture is borrowed from real-world testing of mechanical parts or electronic devices.
 A fixture is a standardized frame into which the test object is mounted.
-The fixture holds the device under test and connects to electrical contacts so measurements can be taken.
+The fixture holds the object and connects to electrical contacts in order to provide power and to take measurements.

 <aside class="margin-note">
   <p><code>Component&#xAD;Fixture</code></p>